nus-cs2103-AY2324S2/ip/README.md

 # Signal: A task helper

 This is a project based on the template for a greenfield Java project.
-It's named after the Java mascot _Duke_.
 Given below are instructions on how to use it.

 <img src="./docs/Ui.png" alt="A screenshot of the chatbot" />